About The Peaceful Parent Institute

 "We are passionate about supporting parents and helping them learn how to stay emotionally connected with their children through the inevitable conflicts and differences of wants, needs and opinions that are normal in close relationships.
 We share with parents that conflicts offer an opportunity for growth, learning and deeper understanding of each other and ourselves as parents.
 The skills that we teach allow the bond to ever deepen between the parent and their child, as well as between the parents as they work through challenges and enjoy and celebrate each other's unique qualities."

-Among Genevieve and Dan's areas of expertise are equipping adults with skills to continually improve and heal their relationship with their self, to continue to evolve their own emotional development, as this relationship with self forms the foundation and blueprint for all other close relationships, including the parent child relationship.
-They help adults and youth face and recover from arrested emotional and social development relating to early childhood (including recovery from all forms of abuse and trauma).
+Among Genevieve's areas of expertise is equipping adults with skills to continually improve and heal their relationship with their self, to continue to evolve their own emotional development, as this relationship with self forms the foundation and blueprint for all other close relationships, including the parent child relationship.
+She helps adults and youth face and recover from arrested emotional and social development relating to early childhood (including recovery from all forms of abuse and trauma).
 Genevieve also helps mothers resolve trauma relating to pre-natal and birth traumas.

 "From the outset of becoming parents, our main aim was to always support and guide, rather than repress, our children's emotions and also to keep a strong focus on clean and clear boundaries within our family.
 We were already immersed in a world of helping adults re-parent themselves in healthier and kinder ways, yet in becoming parents we began to face the most real challenge of all, which is to maintain emotional openness, honesty and integrity within the family as a couple and as parents."